chadsmith12/daily-challenges/csharp/README.md

 ### DailyChallenges.Tests
 This is an XUnit Test Project that provides the UnitTests for the solutions.
 It has a reference to the  `DailyChallengesLib`  project and will unit tests all the solutions.

+### Running Tests
+To run the tests to check all the solutions, just run `dotnet test` from the root solution directory.